mpcq-network/mpcq-json-rpc-relay/CONFORMITY_TESTING.md

 The conformity tests are executed as part of the acceptance test suite.
 They:

 1. Set up the necessary test environment (accounts, contracts, etc.)
-2. Execute the test cases against the Hedera JSON-RPC Relay
+2. Execute the test cases against the MPCQ JSON-RPC Relay
 3. Validate the responses against the expected results
 4. Check for schema compliance using the OpenRPC specification